ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D1.4** RPP MUST apply the rules of Label Equivalence as defined in Section 2.3.2.4 of [@!RFC5890] when processing domain names in requests and responses by both clients and servers.

-**D1.5** RPP domain object data model MUST allow for the association of zero, one or more objects representing the DNS configuration of the domain including name servers.
+**D1.5** RPP domain object data model MUST allow for the association of zero, one or more objects representing the DNS configuration of the domain including Nameservers.
 These may be defined by a reference to separate repository objects (equivalent of EPP host objects) or aggregate object (equivalent of EPP host attribute).

 **D1.6** RPP MUST support domains that have linkage to at minimum registrant, administrative, technical, and billing contacts.
-In thin registries, only identifiers MAY be stored; in thick registries, contact data MAY be included per (privacy) policy.
+In thin Registries, only identifiers MAY be stored; in thick Registries, contact data MAY be included per (privacy) policy.
 The list of contact link types MUST be extensible.

-**D1.7** RPP domain objects MUST support EPP password-based Authorisation Information (authInfo) for transfer operations (see R8.5).
+**D1.7** RPP domain objects MUST support EPP AuthInfo for transfer operations (see R8.5).

 **D1.8** RPP MUST provide functional equivalents for EPP domain status values (e.g., ok, inactive, client/server<command>Prohibited, pending<command>) and define their mapping to RPP responses and HTTP status codes.
-The protocol MUST define which statuses can be set by the server and which can be set by the sponsoring client.
+The protocol MUST define which statuses can be set by the server and which can be set by the Sponsoring Client.

 **D1.9** RPP MUST enforce referential integrity. the parent domain name for a subordinate host object MUST not be deleted.
 RPP MUST return a conflict error when deletion is disallowed and the domain representation MAY include an attribute with information about linked objects.